Uniformizable foliated projective structures along singular foliations: On the analytic subspaces invariant by foliations on K ahler manifolds

 \begin{rmk} Together, Theorems~\ref{thm:inv_leavess} and~\ref{thm:gm_kahler} extend the main result in \cite{pereira-global} to encompass singular foliations.
 This is essentially what allowed us, in the proof of Theorem~\ref{thm:rat1stint}, to go from Proposition~\ref{prop:local_strong} to a setting where Theorem~\ref{thm:gm_kahler} could be used.\end{rmk}

 We end by exhibiting some regular holomorphic foliations on algebraic compact manifolds with infinitely many compact leaves but without first integrals; not many examples of these seem to be known.
-For these, the union of the closed leaves is not contained in the union of finitely many proper closed analytic subspaces.
+In them, the union of the closed leaves is not contained in the union of finitely many proper closed analytic subspaces.

-\begin{example}[Geodesic flows of complex hyperbolic surfaces with infinitely many closed complex geodesics] Let \(q\) be a pseudo-Hermitian form on \(\CC^3\) of signature \((1,2)\), and let \(\Gamma\subset \mathrm{PU}(q)\) be a cocompact lattice.
+\begin{example}[Complex geodesic foliations of complex hyperbolic surfaces with infinitely many closed complex geodesics] Let \(q\) be a pseudo-Hermitian form on \(\CC^3\) of signature \((1,2)\), and let \(\Gamma\subset \mathrm{PU}(q)\) be a cocompact lattice.
 As discussed in the beginning of Section~\ref{sec:geod-fol}, on the projectivized tangent bundle of the complex hyperbolic surface \(\Gamma\backslash \BB^2\), we have the complex geodesic foliation (a non singular holomorphic foliation by curves); its compact leaves correspond to the closed complex geodesics in~\(\Gamma\backslash \BB^2\).